 Section 5.
 Measures and Standards for Compensation Increases.
 The parties agree that the appropriate measures and standards for determining appropriate levels for compensation increases shall include a market survey, which they shall jointly develop and update on a biennial basis, and Consumer Price Index (CPI) data.
 The parties agree that the jointly developed market survey shall use as its base: comparators, benchmarks, base pay and benefits.
-Additionally the parties agree that they will rely on the CPI for Portland - Salem, OR - WA, All Urban Consumers, as reported by the United States Bureau of Labor Statistics.
+Additionally, the parties agree that they will rely on the Western Region B/C Consumer Price Index for All Urban Consumers (CPI-U).
 The parties agree that both market survey data and CPI data will be considered together in making assessments and recommendations for compensation increases.